o u r t e a m

 dr. chiang is the principal investigator of the rise to health study and the director of the stress, health, and development lab. she received a ph.d. in health psychology from university of california, los angeles, and then completed a NIH-funded postdoctoral fellowship at northwestern university. as an assistant professor in the department of psychology at georgetown university, she studies how life experiences get under the skin to impact health across the lifespan.

-maggie is the lab manager of the stress, health, and development lab. she recently graduated with a bachelor's degree in psychology and a minor in health studies from haverford college. before joining the shad lab, she worked as a project manager at the columbia university school of social work. she is interested in researching how early life stress contributes to mental health outcomes later in life. in the future, maggie hopes to pursue a Ph.D. in Clinical Psychology focusing on self-injurious thoughts and behaviors, particularly among minoritized populations and in the context of early life stress.
+christine is the lab manager of the stress, health, and development lab. she recently graduated from pomona college where she majored in psychological science and examined the links between parenting, executive functioning, and stress reactivity in childhood. before joining the shad lab, she worked as a board-certified autism technician with the center for autism and related disorders. she is interested in researching how early life stress contributes to mental health outcomes later in life. in the future, christine hopes to pursue a Ph.D. in Clinical Psychology focusing on child development and family dynamics, particularly among minoritized populations and in the context of early life stress.

 yeon sik jang, m.a.